BIS Certification for Foreign Manufacturers - BIS FMCS Certificate - Standphill India

 Timeline for BIS FMCS Certification

-The BIS FMCS certification process usually takes 4 to 6 months.
-The overall timeline depends on:
+The average time to obtain the BIS FMCS certificate from the date of complete application is 4 to 6 months.
+The timeline depends on:

 • Factory inspection scheduling (BIS officer travel coordination)